awsaavedra/awsaavedra.github.io/_posts/2019-09-08-ultralearning.md

 Scott Young got these principles from meta-analysis, personal experience, and the available cognitive science literature.
 Many of us have used these ideas in our studies and lives but to systemize this into an extremely effective process takes a lot more than understanding these concepts in principle.
 The practice is hard.
 Put another way **common sense isn't common practice**.
 And remember kids, sometimes you need to know when to break the rules.
 These are all heuristics mind you, not scientific laws.

+## Metalearning

+**Cross pollination between skills**:

+    "Who has not learned something more about themselves by watching the activities of others?
+    To learn the sword study the guitar.
+    To learn the fist study commerce.
+    To just study the sword will make you narrow-minded and will not permit you to grow outward."

+Miyamoto Musashi, _A Book of Five Rings_.
+This kind of skill interaction can sometimes even be between seemingly unrelated skills.
+The story Scott Young covers is how multilingual people vs. monolingual do on acquiring a new language.
+The multilingual people learn faster.
+What happens is a form of meta awareness, in this case between different languages.

+I am a philosophical _patternist_ so this philosophy of acquiring numerous skills to weave even more sophisticated patterns between things in the world cannot be emphasize enough.
+Patterns have _emergent_ properties to them, put simply: patterns have a power that transcends the parts of that pattern.
+The whole is greater than the sum of it's parts.
+As was true above, so is it is true below.
+This is one of the reasons acquiring metaskills is such a powerful skill. [**TODO**:] link to a large metaskills markdown doc